purewater0901/carCalibration/README.md

   - Brake Model

 ## Description
-"carCalibration" will show you how to build a data-driven longitudinal control system by machine-learning.
+_carCalibration_ will show you how to build a data-driven longitudinal control system by machine-learning.

 ## Dependency
 - numpy >= 1.15.4